Choosing between HubSpot and Salesforce for your CRM comes down to five questions:

 CRMs store and organize customer data, but they don't generate B2B intelligence.
 ZoomInfo provides verified contact data, company insights, org charts, technographics, and buyer intent signals that CRMs were not built to maintain.

 ZoomInfo integrates with both HubSpot and Salesforce, enriching records and surfacing in-market buyers.
-Snowflake feeds 70+ ZoomInfo data fields into their account scoring model, and Smartsheet calls ZoomInfo their "one source of truth for account data."
+Snowflake feeds 70+ ZoomInfo data fields into their account scoring model.
+Smartsheet calls ZoomInfo their "one source of truth for account data."
+The CRM is the system of record; ZoomInfo is the intelligence layer that makes those records actionable.

 Which platform has better AI capabilities?

-HubSpot's Breeze AI is easier to activate and available across all Hubs, with agents for customer service, prospecting, content, and data queries.
+HubSpot's Breeze AI is easier to activate and works across all Hubs, with agents for customer service, prospecting, content, and data queries.
+Breeze runs on HubSpot CRM data, which means agents have deep context within the platform but are bounded by what's already in the system.

-Salesforce's Agentforce is more configurable, with autonomous agents, custom agent building, and the Atlas Reasoning Engine for complex reasoning tasks.
+Salesforce's Agentforce is more configurable, with autonomous agents, custom agent building via Agent Builder, and the Atlas Reasoning Engine for complex reasoning tasks.
+Agentforce is similarly bounded: it reasons on Salesforce CRM data and relies on partners for verified contacts and external intent signals.

-ZoomInfo's GTM Context Graph provides a different kind of AI: an intelligence layer that understands deal context by fusing CRM data with conversation transcripts, intent signals, and behavioral data, then surfaces that context to sellers in real time.
+ZoomInfo's GTM Context Graph provides a different kind of AI: an intelligence layer that understands deal context by fusing CRM data with conversation transcripts, intent signals from 210M IP-to-Organization pairings, and behavioral data, then surfaces that context to sellers in real time.
+The difference is less about which agent is more capable within its platform and more about whether the AI has access to what's happening outside your CRM.

 How long does implementation take for each platform?